HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

     <img src="/static/images/2019/07_Performance/fig5.png" aria-labelledby="fig5-caption" width="600">
   </a>
   <div id="fig5-caption" class="visually-hidden">Bar chart of the desktop and mobile FCP distributions.
 Desktop fast, moderate, slow: 17%, 67%, and 16% respectively.
 Mobile: 11%, 66%, and 23%.</div>
   <figcaption>Figure 5.
-Distribution of websites labelled as having fast, moderate, or slow FCP, broken down by device type.</figcaption>
+Distribution of websites labeled as having fast, moderate, or slow FCP, broken down by device type.</figcaption>
 </figure>

 According to PSI's classification, 17% of websites have fast FCP experiences overall for desktop users, compared to 11% for mobile users.
 The entire distribution is skewed to being slightly faster for desktop experiences, with fewer slow websites and more in the fast and moderate category.